 You're in luck!
 There are a ton of great resources out there.
 Whether you're just beginning to think about your own practice or looking to transition beyond the therapy room, this page includes resources to help guide you.

 I'm actively adding to the list, so bookmark this page and come back and visit every so often!
 And if you have a great resource you'd like me to add, please reach out!

 For Fun & For Free

 I don't have a relationship with any of these companies or products.
-And none of these links are affiliate links.
+None of these links are affiliate links.
 I don't earn any money by serving these resources up to you...
 I just hope you find them helpful!
-(Not taking money from product sales is part of Fiduciary Oath.)
+(Never making money from product sales is part of my Fiduciary Oath.)

-Full list of Resources is just below. 👇 And if you're looking for guidance on how resources like these could fit into your financial plan, register to access my free Guide to Financial Planning for Therapists.
+Full list of Resources is just below. 👇 And if you're looking for guidance on how resources like these could fit into your financial plan, check out my free Finance Quick Start Guide for Therapists!

 Resources for Therapists

 Click on the orange section headers to expand